terrabrasilis/ams/README.md

    - create or edit launch.json and add configuration entry as below to provide an easy way to debug frontend application;
    - prepare the backend services to use behind the application, database and Geoserver as needed (see the dockerize backend for easy startup of this software tier);
    - run the new entry to debug the application;
+   - Minify* JS and CSS codes to improve page loading;

 configuration example to help with the debugging process.
 ```json